rowena-hutchins/notebooklm_experiments/experiment_log.md

     2. Integrate these notes with the original lecture notes to form a comprehensive document.
   - **Expected Outcome**: Cohesive notes that blend original lecture materials with additional insights.

-- **Organize Notes by Subject or Topic**
+- **Organise Notes by Subject or Topic**
   - **Steps**:
     1. Use NotebookLM's tagging and search features to label notes by topic or subject.
     2. Test search efficiency for quick topic-based retrieval.
-  - **Expected Outcome**: An organized note system with easily searchable tags, making study sessions more efficient.
+  - **Expected Outcome**: An organised note system with easily searchable tags, making study sessions more efficient.

 - **Generate Study Guides**
   - **Steps**:
     1. Use NotebookLM to identify key points, definitions, and summaries in notes.
-    2. Create a summarized study guide with main points, definitions, and study questions.
+    2. Create a summarised study guide with main points, definitions, and study questions.
   - **Expected Outcome**: Ready-to-use study guides for exam preparation.

 - **Automate To-Do Lists and Deadlines**
   - **Steps**:
     1. Set up automated to-do lists with deadlines for upcoming lectures, assignments, and exams.
     2. Track updates and ensure reminders align with class schedules.
-  - **Expected Outcome**: Organized deadlines and reminders, improving time management.
+  - **Expected Outcome**: Organised deadlines and reminders, improving time management.

 - **Manage References and Citations**
   - **Steps**:
     1. Insert references and citations into NotebookLM.
-    2. Use the AI to track and organize these, checking citation consistency.
+    2. Use the AI to track and organise these, checking citation consistency.
   - **Expected Outcome**: A reliable reference manager within the notebook.

 - **Collate Information Across Courses**